Analyzing Arcadia Biosciences (RKDA) & Its Rivals

 |$272.01 million

-Arcadia Biosciences’ peers have higher revenue and earnings than Arcadia Biosciences.
-Arcadia Biosciences is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Arcadia Biosciences’ rivals have higher revenue and earnings than Arcadia Biosciences.
+Arcadia Biosciences is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Arcadia Biosciences and its peers, as provided by MarketBeat.
+This is a summary of recent ratings and price targets for Arcadia Biosciences and its rivals, as provided by MarketBeat.

 |Sell Ratings